Skip to content

 This is a workflow guide, not legal advice

 Prevailing-wage overtime, daily-overtime thresholds, and certified-payroll specifics vary by state and by the wage determination on your job.
 Confirm the rule with your state labor agency, the determination, and your CPA before you bid or file.
-Clox captures and separates the hours; it does not set your rates.
+Clox captures and separates the hours; it doesn't set your rates.

 The trailer tablet: apprentices, a PIN, and no phone required